 During our recent trip to Mexico, I was most looking forward to my first scuba diving experience.
+We had rented a car and were driving all around the Yucatan, but I knew checking scuba diving off my bucket list was something I really wanted to do on this trip.
 Having never gone scuba diving before, we wondered if we would get nervous or claustrophobic 40-50 feet under water; but we wouldn’t know until we tried it.
 After searching online for diving companies in the Yucatan, we found Scuba Mex out of Paa Mul, Mexico (just south of Playa del Carmen) and we are so happy that we did.

 On the day of the dive, we woke up early in the morning and headed over to the Scuba Mex dive shop on the Paa Mul beach.
 There were several people sitting out front chatting with each other & waiting for the boat to depart at 9 am.
 We were greeted with a big smile and a big Texas handshake from John, one of the owners of Scuba Mex.
 He welcomed us into his scuba shop and gave us the run-down of what to expect for our first time scuba diving.
 He partnered us up with two experienced divers to learn the basics & safety maneuvers in the shallow water before heading out to the nearby reef.